Wyamio/Wyam.Web/Input/getting-started/configuration.md

 	.Load("SampleAssembly, Version=1.0.2004.0, Culture=neutral, PublicKeyToken=8744b20f8da049e3");
 ```

+Keep in mind that system assemblies and others located in the GAC *must* be loaded by full name (including the version, public key token, etc.).

 By default, the following assemblies are already loaded so you don't need to explicity specify them:
 * `System`
 * `System.Collections.Generic`